greyltc/docker-owncloud/README.md

 __Check out [the wiki](https://github.com/l3iggs/docker-owncloud/wiki)__ for some stuff that I didn't include here because I thought the readme was getting too big.
 Feel free to add new content to the wiki as you see fit.

 ### Features
+- Streamlined [Let's Encrypt](https://letsencrypt.org/) functionality built right in
+  - This will fetch valid, trusted and free SSL certs for your domain and install them into the image!
+  - Horray for green lock icons!
 - __Superfast__
   - Uses PHP7 with APCu and Zend OpCache for maximum performance
-- With image version tags corresponding to OwnCloud release versions
+- Now with image version tags corresponding to OwnCloud release versions
-  - So you won't get unexpectedly upgraded and you can safely stay on an OC version you know works well
+  - So you won't get unexpectedly upgraded and you can safely stay on an OC version you know is working for you
 - Built in (optional) MySQL database server (faster than sqlite default)
   - Or specify your own pre-existing database server during setup
 - Web GUI driven initial setup of user/password/database
 - Based on Arch Linux ensuring __everything__ is cutting edge & up to date
 - SSL (HTTPS) encryption works out-of-the-box
   - Tweaked for maximum security while maintaining compatibility
 - Optionally enable automatic SSL certificate regeneration at runtime for maximum security
   - Or easily incorporate your own SSL certificates
 - In-browser document viewing and editing ready (.odt, .doc, and .docx)